witchstit/witchst.it/survival_guide.md

 Wait, 20 below?
 Will it really be that cold?
 Maybe not, but extreme cold is as common in central Minnesota as extreme heat is in Black Rock City. **Weather will likely be our greatest challenge.** The average overnight low in Pine County, MN in February is 3 °F, and the record low is -21 °F (not including windchill).
 And we may get several inches of snow!

 Camping during the winter necessitates a level of preparation and planning that exceeds the scope of information covered in this Survival Guide.
-We urge you to do extensive research before attending the event, including reading the referenced documents at the end of this guide, seeking the advice of experienced winter campers or, if possible, obtain certification in Wilderness First Aid.
+We urge you to do extensive research before attending the event, including reading the referenced documents at the end of this guide, seeking the advice of experienced winter campers or, if possible, take a first aid course.
 If you have the option it can help to try camping in your backyard on a cold night to experiment with how to stay more comfortable in the cold.
 ## What's NOT On-site
 - RV hookups
 - Electricity